 Attendance: Attendance to class is mandatory.
 If you miss a class, it is your responsibility to find out from the instructor or your classmates what material was covered and what handouts you may have missed.
 There are NO make-ups for in-class exercises, quizzes or exams.
-Exceptions can be made only if your absence is for a University excused and documented reason.
-If your absence is due to a University excused reason and would like to make up any quiz or inclass exercise, you must notify the instructor in advance and provide supporting evidence (e.g., illness with a doctor's note).
-If you miss one of the midterm exams for a University excused reason, you must notify me before the exam begins.
-The final exam will be used as a make-up of the final score only for those that provide supporting evidence (an absence letter from Student Assistance Center in the Office of the Dean of Students may be required under certain circumstances).
+Exceptions can be made only if your absence is for a university excused and documented reason.
+If your absence is due to a university excused reason and would like to make up any quiz or in-class exercise, you must notify the instructor in advance and provide supporting evidence (e.g., illness with a doctor's note).
+If you miss one of the midterm exams for a university excused reason, you must notify me before the exam begins.
+Accommodations will be offered only for those that provide supporting evidence (an absence letter from Student Assistance Center in the Office of the Dean of Students may be required under certain circumstances).
 Failure to take an exam at the scheduled time without approval will result in zero grade for this exam.
 Please refer to the Student Code (Article 1 Part 5) regarding the university policy governing class attendance.